Managed IT Services Burlington

 TL;DR

-Fusion’s Burlington managed IT replaces your reactive IT arrangement with a proactive one. $180 to $250 per user per month.
+Fusion’s Burlington managed IT replaces your reactive IT arrangement with a proactive one.
+Per-user monthly pricing, tooling inclusive.
 Written SLA.
 Named senior engineer.
 CISSP-led quarterly security review.
 Compliance evidence program for SOC 2, IATF 16949, GxP, and Health Canada.
-Dispatch from Dundas 16 to 25 minutes away via the 403.
+Dispatch from Dundas via the 403 and QEW.

 A typical managed IT contract for a 30-person Burlington firm includes:

-Fusion’s Burlington managed IT is priced between $180 and $250 per user per month, inclusive of tooling.
-That range covers most Burlington mid-market profiles.
-Higher end for regulated life-sciences firms with SOC 2 Type II evidence requirements; lower end for professional-services firms running lighter compliance obligations.
+Fusion’s Burlington managed IT is priced per user per month, inclusive of tooling, with a fixed-price quote scoped to your environment before you sign.
+Regulated life-sciences firms with SOC 2 Type II evidence requirements sit at the higher end; professional-services firms running lighter compliance obligations sit lower.
+No setup fees, no hardware markup.

 Managed IT Plans for Burlington Operators